How to tattoo realistic eyes

 How to draw realistic eyes?

 Drawing well is crucial for these types of tattoos.
-No realism artists will say it otherwise, practising the shading, traces, perspectives, and volumes over the paper helps you train as a tattooist.
+No realism artists will say it otherwise, practicing the shading, traces, perspectives, and volumes over the paper helps you train as a tattooist.

 Although working over synthetic skin is important to learn, mastering your technique with both ink and pencil is key to achieve fine results.